NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 *********************

 A single electric panel can be entered as a ``/HPXML/Building/BuildingDetails/Systems/ElectricPanels/ElectricPanel``.
+An electric panel is only used and subject to having default values applied when at least one load calculation type is specified (see :ref:`hpxml_electric_panel_calculations`).

   =======================================================================  =======  =========  =======================  ========  =============  ============================================
   Element                                                                  Type     Units      Constraints              Required  Default        Notes